liferay/liferay-screens/README.md

 ## iOS

+The implementation of Screens for iOS devices uses your standar development tools (XCode, iOS SDK, regular simulator, etc) and could be integrated seamlessly in any of your existing projects.
-The implementation of Screens for iOS devices is the most mature at the moment.
-It's developed using the new Swift language and modern development techniques, such as functional Swift code and the [Model View Presenter architecture](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
+It's developed using the new Swift language and modern development techniques, such as functional Swift code and the [Model View Presenter architecture](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) so it's a good way to architect your app in a modular way.

-The following screenlets are currently provided:
+###Quick start
+If you want to add Liferay Screens to your project right now, just jump to [Prepare your project for Liferay Screens](ios#preparing-your-project-for-liferay-screens) section.

+Once your project is ready, the following screenlets are available to be used in your app:

 - [`LoginScreenlet`](ios/Documentation/LoginScreenlet.md): Gives your app the ability to sign users in to a Liferay Portal.
 - [`SignUpScreenlet`](ios/Documentation/SignUpScreenlet.md): Gives your app the ability to sign new users in to a Liferay Portal.